Workflow · Batch QC & automation

 Spotlight phrases trigger them too: "Measure with Specula", "Compare files in Specula", "Get diff with Specula", "Build a report with Specula" (and their path-input siblings).
 The six measurement, compare, and report intents default to speech detection off, flip the toggle in the Shortcut step when you need speech-gated metrics.
 The two Get Compare Diff intents return a pure residual, so they carry no speech step.

-For a right-click pass with nothing to configure, three Finder Services install automatically: Analyze in Specula, Compare in Specula, and Get Report from Specula.
+For a right-click pass, three Finder Services install automatically: Analyze in Specula, Compare in Specula, and Get Report from Specula.
 The report service runs headlessly: it analyses the file, builds the PDF, and drops it next to the source (falling back to ~/Downloads if the source directory isn't writable), then reveals it in Finder without ever popping a window.

 One gotcha on the CLI side: negative numerics need the --option=value form.
 The CLI reads a bare leading - as an option name, so --gain -3 is rejected, write --gain=-3 (likewise --normalize-lufs=-14, --lufs-ceiling=-1).
 Positive numbers work in either form.